Beilstein-Institut/BChemLookup/README.md

 All data in this repository is released under the **[CC0 1.0 Universal license](https://creativecommons.org/publicdomain/zero/1.0/)**.
 Use it freely in research, software, education, or commercial applications.

 ## Acknowledgments
 This project is inspired by the needs of the cheminformatics community, and we thank the many open-source projects that aim to make chemical knowledge more [FAIR (Findable, Accessible, Interoperable, Reusable)](https://www.go-fair.org/fair-principles/).
+We would like to express our gratitude to Nicole Jung and her team from KIT for their inspiring talks and discussions.

 ## Feedback?
 Open an issue or contact the maintainers: **open-source@beilstein-institut.de**.